fredo-dedup/SimpleMCMC.jl/README.md

 - `model` is the model expression,
 - `gradient` specifies if the gradient code is to be calculated or not
 - `debug` = true, dumps the function code without generating anything, useful for debugging
 - other arguments are assumed to be model parameters.
-They can be passed separately or in a Dict
+They can be passed separately or in a Dict (`init`)

 Returned values are :
 - `mf` : the model function returning a single scalar (`gradient=false`), or a scalar + vector for the gradient (`gradient=true`).
 This function requires the model parameters values to be passed in a single vector.